Marcoarielf/Javascript-Chanllenges/README.md

 * "/chapter9" Data Structures / Modern Operators and String.
 4 Coding Challeges: Destructuring, SPREAD, REST, SET, MAPS, STRINGS, and more... *
 * "/chapter9" Closer look at functions: Call & bind methods, IIFE, closures ✅*}
 * "/chapter11" Arrays methods + CryptoAPP 🤑*
+* * "/chapter12" Working with numbers and dates and implementing it to cryptoAPP*